zzhangjii/learning-library/oci-library/qloudable/ATP_Lab/ATP_HOL.md

 ```
 <img src="https://raw.githubusercontent.com/oracle/learning-library/master/oci-library/qloudable/ATP_Lab/img/ATP_003.PNG" alt="image-alt-text" height="100" width="100">

-## Practice 3: Create ATP instance in OCI and Configure Swing Bench on Compute instance to generate load traffic
+## Create ATP instance in OCI and Configure Swing Bench on Compute instance to generate load traffic

 **In this section we will create a ATP instance in OCI.
 We will initially create this
 instance with only 1 OCPU and scale it after generating load test from the compute